book-browser/book-browser/docs/contributing.md

 1. Update the types
 2. Update the entity service
+3. Update the entity service hooks
-3. Update yup schema and form component
+4. Update yup schema and form component
-4. Update the details component
+5. Update the details component
-5. Update the search pages
+6. Update the search pages

 ### Other